bookofproofs/fpl.net/Fpl/Fpl/DocuSymbolTable.md

 The F# type `SymbolTable` is defined in the `FplInterpreterTypes` module.
 It is a recursive tree structure of the F# type `FplValue` defined in the same module.
 Each node of the ST is of the `FplValue` type.

 Each FplValue object has different properties, the most important of which are:
-* BlockType - implemented as FplValueType that is a discriminated union type
+* BlockType - implemented as FplBlockType that is a discriminated union type.
+FplValue.BlockType determines the structore of Scope, ArgList, and ValueList of the FplValue.
 * Scope - implemented as a < key,value >  dictionary, using the Name attribute as key, and the corresponding FplValue as value.
+The scope contains all related information needed for the structure and semantics of the FplValue that is unique.
-* Name - a unique string used in the scope to identify the element.
+* FplId - a unique string used in the scope to identify the element.
 * ArgList - implemented as a list of FplValues.
+It contains all arguments of the FplValue (if any)
+* ValueList - implemented as a list of FplValues.
+It contains all values of the FplValue (if any).
 * Parent - A parent node in this FplValue, usually, the A's Parent references a B whose Scope contains the <A.Name, A> pair.

 The following infos describe how the FplValues are related to each other using their Scope and their ArgList.